Managing an eCommerce marketing strategy takes a lot of hard work. That's why businesses need a dedicated member of staff to oversee the processes.

 eCommerce Catalog Manager Salary

 The average salary for an eCommerce catalog manager is $60,000.
 An eCommerce catalog manager is in charge of uploading and managing a business' product catalog.
-They need to be able to use digital catalog software and stay on top of issues with products like backordered products.
+They need to be able to use digital catalog software and stay on top of issues with products like any backorder.
 They are a mid-level manager and may report to the eCommerce manager of someone higher up.

 eCommerce Customer Service Manager Salary